 Smith et al. highlighted the potential for specific nutrients to improve skin clarity [1].
 Gupta & Sharma detailed how lifestyle patterns affect skin health, underlining holistic lifestyle's role in dermatological well-being [2].
 Johnson et al. discussed how acne prevalence varies with age, advocating for age-appropriate interventions [3].
 Kwon et al. showed how diet, particularly glycemic load, influences acne severity [4].
 The Institute for Functional Medicine supports these insights, emphasising nutrition and lifestyle's significance for health and skin condition.

 These studies collectively suggest a paradigm shift in dermatological treatment, moving from solely topical or medicinal therapies to a more integrated approach that includes dietary and lifestyle modifications.
 The growing body of research advocating for this holistic method offers a promising avenue for individuals seeking sustainable, long-term solutions to skin health challenges.
+Supporting gut health through targeted supplementation is one such avenue increasingly recognised by practitioners working in this space.

 Effective Acne Treatment Strategies Must Include Diet & Lifestyle